 - The seller administrators logs in to the Account Management user interface with the credentials.

-- The seller administrator is redirected to the Keycloak identity provider for authentication.
+- The Account Management user interface is redirected to the identity provider for authentication.

 - Browser is redirected back to the Account Management user interface with authentication code if authentication is successful.
 An error code or message is returned if authentication fails.